Food Chain and Food Web: Differences and Importance

 • These animals eat the animal, leaving behind its carcass

-Nothing goes to waste, however, and with the remaining part of the animal, the decomposer comes in to play.
-As the animal is being eaten by scavengers, insects come in and break the animal down even further than the scavenger.
-Maggots, ants and beetles are common decomposers.
+Maggots, ants, and beetles are common decomposers.
 Once they eat the animal, they lay eggs.
-The larvae that are born then continue to eat the decomposing body.
+The larvae that are born continue to eat the decomposing body.
 Bacterial and fungal matter finish off the decomposition process until it is entirely one.
-The energy that the animal had is passed on to the animals and insects that have eaten it.

-A few more facts important to know:
+Here are a few more facts important to know:

 • Bacteria and fungi return the matter to the soil.
 It is then reused for plant growth and energy.

-A Look at the Food Web
+A Look at The Food Web

-Difference Between Food Web and Food Chain
+Some Facts About Food Web and Food Chain

 Here are a few facts about the food web and the food chain that are important to understand.